GoogleCloudPlatform/genai-for-marketing/README.md

 Open notebook [`/genai-for-marketing/notebooks/1_environment_setup.ipynb`](/notebooks/1_environment_setup.ipynb) and follow the instructions in it.
 It will execute the following steps:
- - Install dependecies to run the notebook
+ - Install dependencies to run the notebook
  - Create a dataset on BigQuery
  - Create a synthetic CDP dataset and load it to BigQuery
  - Create Tag Template on Dataplex